Optimal Decision Tree Policies for Markov Decision Processes: Results

 \subsubsection{Shortcomings of Imitation Learning}

-Overall, given sufficient run-time, OMDT produces better policies than VIPER.
-This cannot be easily solved by giving VIPER more run-time but is an inherent problem of imitation learning.
-To illustrate this, we investigate the results on the frozenlake environments.
-Table \ref{tab:omdt-vs-viper} demonstrates that imitation learning (VIPER) can perform far from optimal on these environments, while direct optimization (OMDT) performs closer to the unrestricted optimal solution.
-It is insightful to understand why this happens.
+Overall, given sufficient runtime, OMDT produces better policies than VIPER.
+This cannot be easily solved by giving VIPER more runtime but is an inherent problem of imitation learning.
+To illustrate this, we investigate the results on the frozenlake MDPs as Table \ref{tab:omdt-vs-viper} demonstrates that imitation learning can perform far from optimal in these environments.

 In theory, imitation learning performs optimally in the limit~\cite{ross2011reduction} but this result requires the student policy to be as expressive as the teacher policy.
 This is not the case for size-limited decision trees.
 When VIPER learns a policy for frozenlake\_12x12 it tries to imitate a complex policy using a small tree that cannot represent all teacher policy actions.
 This results in VIPER spending capacity of its decision tree on parts of the state space that will never be reached under its student policy.
 In Figure \ref{fig:frozenlake-12x12-policies} we visualize the paths that the agents took on 10,000 runs and indicate the policies with arrows.
 VIPER creates leaves that control action in the right section of the grid world (indicated in red).
 The optimal teacher policy often visits this section but the simple student does not.
 By directly optimizing a decision tree policy using OMDT, the policy spends its capacity on parts of the state space that it actually reaches.
 As a result, VIPER cannot prevent actions that send its agent into holes on the left part of the grid world (indicated in red).
 OMDT actively avoids these.